Azure-Samples/streaming-at-scale/cosmos-db/README.md

-# Streaming at Scale with Azure SQL
+# Streaming at Scale with Cosmos DB

 This sample uses Cosmos DB as database to store JSON data